-Also, thanks are due to the members of the mozilla.support.bugzilla (news://news.mozilla.org/mozilla.support.bugzilla) newsgroup (and its predecessor, netscape.public.mozilla.webtools).
+of Also, thanks are due the members the mozilla.support.bugzilla (news://news.mozilla.org/mozilla.support.bugzilla) newsgroup (and its predecessor, netscape.public.mozilla.webtools).
 Without your discussions, insight, suggestions, and patches, this could never have happened.

 1.5.
 Document Conventions